The three layers of every fragrance — top, heart, and base — unfold in sequence on your

 Oriental (Amber)

 Warm, sweet, and sensual.
-The go-to accord for evening and cold-weather fragrances.
+The go-to accord for evening and cold-weather

 Vanilla + amber + spices + resins